 I live in NY now and work for ABC News...It's awesome!

-ryanfeuer asked: Hi!
+ryanfeuer said: Hi!
 Currently, I'm a sophomore at Rutgers U in NJ, and I've been thinking about transferring to either BU or NEU.
 Of course, I'm attracted to Northeastern's co-op program...but do you think that I, who will (possibly) be entering NEU as a first-semester junior, will have co-op opportunities?
 And will graduate on time (c.
 2015/2016)?
 Thanks!
 P.S: My biggest concern is getting the bang for my buck; NEU is much more expensive than RU, so naturally I want to get what I'm paying for.

 Hey there!
 In terms of getting the most for your money, I think Northeastern trumps BU (I may be a bit biased haha).
 The co-op program is excellent and I think if you entered in the Fall as a junior (or middler), you could take classes and then go on co-op that spring (Jan-June) or you could always take two straight semesters of class, do a July-Dec co-op and then take classes the following spring and graduate, assuming the credits work out..